 Suspected pulmonary barotrauma may be evaluated with:

 Pulmonary barotrauma is serious and needs immediate medical attention.
-Treatment will depend on the specific lung problem that is present, such as a collapsed lung.
+Treatment will depend on the specific lung problem that is present.

 The following measures can also prevent barotrauma.
 Treatment options include the following: